GospelSounders/adventhymnals/content/02.christ-in-song/02.001-100/03.021-030/10.Able-to-Deliver/docs.md

 ---
+title: |
-title: 30.
-Able to Deliver
+    030. Able to Deliver - Christ in Song
 metadata:
-    description:
+    description: |
-    keywords: Christ in Song, Able to Deliver, Able to deliver!  sound it far and near, Able to deliver, Able now to save
+        Christ in Song 030.
+Able to Deliver.
+Able to deliver!  sound it far and near; Able to deliver whosoe'er will hear; From the fiery furnace, from the sinner's doom, Jesus will deliver whosoe'er will come.
+Chorus: Able to deliver, Able now to save, When you are, my brother, Able to believe.
+    keywords:  |
+        Christ in Song, adventhymnals, advent hymnals, Able to Deliver, Able to deliver!  sound it far and near.
+Able to deliver,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 30. ABLE TO DELIVER
+## 030. ABLE TO DELIVER
+####  Christ in Song,

 ```txt
 1.